Scrap Metal Licence

 All applications must be accompanied by:-

-- The relevant fee (see the table above),
+- The relevant fee (see the Licence Fees table),

 - A basic DBS check for every person named in the application, which is less than 3 months from the date of issue (see info below),